 The University’s definition of the term "resident" may be different from the definitions developed by other agencies or institutions.
 The University does not recognize declarations of resident status made by other agencies.
 Thus, a person who is an Oklahoma resident for tax or voting purposes is not necessarily a resident for The University of Oklahoma Health Sciences Center tuition purposes.
 Mere assertion by a student such as checking “In-State” on the application for admission is insufficient.

 The University has been authorized to make determinations for in-state/out-of-state classifications for its individual students, either at the time of initial enrollment, or as the result of a petition for reclassification.
 The Office of Admissions and Records is designated to make these determinations for the University.

 If you have questions concerning resident classification, you may contact the Office of Admissions & Records, 1105 North Stonewall Avenue, Library Room 121 or (405) 271-2359 with questions concerning resident classification.

-If concerned that your classification is incorrect or your status has changed, you may submit the Petition for Oklahoma Residency to the Office of Admissions and Records using the form below.
+If your status has changed or you have concerns that a classification is incorrect, you may complete the Petition for Oklahoma Residency and return it to the Office of Admissions and Records.

-Petitions are assessed on their own merit using the guidelines and regulations established by the Oklahoma State Regents for Higher Education (OSRHE).
-It is the student's responsibility and burden to provide convincing evidence that adequately supports the petition.
+Each residency petition is judged on its own merit using the guidelines and regulations established by the Oklahoma State Regents for Higher Education (Policy and Procedures Manual-Section 3.18) and in compliance with 38 U.S. Code § 3679(c).
+It is the student's responsibility and burden to provide convincing evidence to adequately support the petition.

-Petitions and supporting documents must be submitted by the semester deadlines below.
-Petitions submitted after the deadline will be reviewed for subsequent terms.
-In-state reclassification and in-state tuition is not granted on a retroactive basis.
+Petitions and supporting documents must be submitted by the following deadlines.
+Petitions submitted after the deadline will be reviewed for the next term.
+In-state reclassification (and associated in-state tuition) is not granted on a retroactive basis.

 - Fall - October 31